R.I.P. Ron Finley

 EOU Mountaineer Wrestling Fund Campaign Update

-Thanks to the generous donations made so far by the Oregon National Guard, EOU wrestling alumni, and the Oregon wrestling community, we are pleased to announce that only $14,000 is needed to achieve our fundraising goal for the EOU Mountaineer Mat Fund.
-Join the Oregon wrestling community in making a generous donation today will help us reach that goal by July 31, 2016.
+Thanks to the generous donations made so far by the Oregon National Guard, EOU wrestling alumni, and the Oregon wrestling community, we are pleased to announce that only $6,000 is needed to achieve our fundraising goal of $27,000 for the EOU Mountaineer Mat Fund.
+Join the Oregon wrestling community in making a generous donation today and help us reach our goal by July 31, 2016.

 Welcome To The New Restore College Wrestling Oregon Website